Buckhorn

 Browse Indigenous Artwork and Crafts

-Whetung Ojibwa Centre offers a spectacular collection of Native crafts as well as Fine Art, Jewelry, Moccasins, Leather Work, Sculptures and much more from Curve Lake First Nation and across Canada.
+Whetung Ojibwa Centre offers a spectacular collection of crafts, including fine art, jewelry, leather work, and much more from Curve Lake First Nation and across Canada.

 Take the Scenic Route

-Explore the Buckhorn area's rugged beauty by canoe or kayak with a paddle out to Wolf Island Provincial Park - get route advice here.
+Explore the Buckhorn area’s rugged beauty by canoe or kayak with a paddle out to Wolf Island Provincial Park, located between Lovesick Lake and Lower Buckhorn Lake.

 Immerse Yourself in Indigenous History